 This is an “angle” of our book.
 We are writing for singers and teachers who may not have access to the information that has been gathered over the past 30 years.
 We are also writing for women who are willing to do the work of rebirthing themselves during these years and need extra support.

 I’ll report on our progress so join me here for peeks and perks!

 I was inspired to write this blog post by Nikki Loney, a Canadian vocal music educator who runs a popular vocal music education podcast called The Full Voice.
 She has a three-part series called “Warm Ups from Around the World.”

 The warm-ups Nikki includes are suitable for many ages and stages of singers.
 Part of her mission is to help singers & teachers understand the reasons for the vocal exercises they use, and sing them in a spirit of fun and exploration.
 While the exercises may be familiar to more experienced teachers, I was thrilled to hear the guest artist/teachers’ explanations for WHY you are using them and HOW to do them.

 This matters much more than the actual exercises themselves!
 So consider heading over to her series and listen.

-I. Pick short musical phrases from the music that your student or group is singing.
-Choose patterns that can be moved up and down the chromatic scale easily.
-Keep them one or two measures at the most.
+I. Pick a short musical phrase from the music that your student or group is singing.
+Choose one that can be moved up and down the chromatic scale easily.
+Limit them one or two measures at the most.